AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 21.md

 Dictionary:
-1. What is the purpose of export keyword when declaring a class, type, or interface?
+1. What is the purpose of the export keyword when declaring a class, type, or interface?
--> to export a class, type, or interface so that it can be used in other files, otherwise it is only visible inside the current file
+-> to export a class, type, or interface so that it can be used in other files;
+otherwise, it is only visible inside the current file.

 2. What is the difference between let and var in .ts?
 -> let: block-scoped
 -> var: function-scoped

 Example:
 function example() {